-Christianity was first brought to Indonesia in 1509 by the Portuguese.
+Christianity first came to Indonesia in 1509 through the Portuguese.
 Since then, missionaries from around the world have traveled to Indonesia, established missions, and worked to spread the Gospel.
 Probably the most successful missionary efforts have been in Papua, where many of the people groups there are now followers of Jesus.
 Also, in North Sumatra missionaries saw many Batak accept Christianity in the early 20th century.
-Currently, the Batak go to church and practice Christianity; however, nominalism has set into many of the churches.
-Expatriate workers have found, though, that when Bataks do have a relationship with Christ, they are some of the best Christian workers in Indonesia.
+Another significant movement was in the mid-1800s when a Javanese evangelist began a ministry that led thousands of Javanese Muslims to Christ.
+This is actually considered the first major movement of Muslims coming to Christ in the entire Muslim world.

 An Increase In Churches

 In the last 50 years there has been a great increase in the number of churches in Indonesia.
-Papua and other islands in the eastern part of Indonesia have seen large numbers come to Christ, as well as the Batak area of North Sumatra.
+In addition to Papua and North Sumatra, other islands in the eastern part of Indonesia have seen large numbers come to Christ.
+Currently, the Batak go to church and practice Christianity; however, nominalism has set into many of the churches.
+Expatriate workers have found, though, that when Bataks do have a relationship with Christ, they are some of the best Christian workers in Indonesia.
 There is also a growing number of Christians in Jakarta.
 Officially, 15% of the population identifies themselves as Christian.
 Unofficially, there are probably more Christians.
 Although the church is growing, many of these churches are large mega-churches in Jakarta that present Western ideas of worship that are not indigenous to Indonesia.
-These churches have the potential to strengthen or to hinder the church’s growth in Indonesia.
+These churches have the potential to either strengthen or hinder the church’s growth in Indonesia.
 In some areas, because the church is growing so rapidly, there is a huge need for discipleship and strong lay-leadership.
 New believers need to be discipled by other Indonesians so they do not think of Christianity as a Western religion.

 Freedom of Religion?

-There are currently 128 ethnic groups (with a population numbering between ten thousand and 32 million) that have a Christian population of 1% or less.
+There are currently 173 ethnic groups that have a Christian population of 2% or less.
 Sumatra is the largest unevangelized island in the world, with a large majority of these unreached people groups.
 Sulawesi and Java also have a large number of unreached people.
+Sulawesi has the largest number of unengaged, unreached people groups, meaning that no one is trying to reach the ethnic group.
 The need is still very great!
 Join us in a united prayer movement as we ask God for the salvation of every person in Indonesia.